benholland1024/pulse-manager-tutorial/README.md

  - Electronics:
    - An <a href="https://www.amazon.com/dp/B07PBF6DX5/">Endoscopic camera</a>
    - A <a href="https://www.amazon.com/dp/B0899VXM8F">Raspberry Pi</a> and its <a href="https://www.amazon.com/dp/B07TYQRXTK"> power supply</a>
+   - A [microusb to HDMI socket](https://www.amazon.com/dp/B09LYPXPH6) converter, if using HDMI and a RPI 4 or 5
    - A <a href="https://www.raspberrypi.com/products/raspberry-pi-touch-display/">touchscreen for the RPi</a>
-     - _Or, a keyboard mouse and screen, if preferred_
+     - _Or, a keyboard mouse and screen, if preferred._
    - An <a href="https://www.amazon.com/dp/B00NAY3RB2">analog to digital converter</a> circuit component
    - Three <a href="https://www.digikey.com/en/products/detail/sensata-crydom/CMX60D10/221843">Crydom</a> relays (CMX60D10)
    - Three <a href="https://www.mcmaster.com/2555N12/">solenoid valves</a> (Clippard, EV-P-10-25-A0-v)